 In contrast, traits are broad descriptions of tendencies, and character adaptations are the situation-specific ways people adjust to the environment.
 Here the term neurotic refers to maladaptive coping strategies driven by fear or anxiety (which can be conscious or

 subconscious) elicited by a certain kind of situation.
 Maladaptive, meaning the response ultimately moves the individual away from their long-term goals and needs.

 Neurotic Person Definition

-A good example of this would be a person who gets upset if their date is even 10 minutes late, and riddled with anxious-dependency, they reach out for assurance in a panicked manner, demanding when the date will be arriving, asking if they are cancelling.
+A good example of this would be a person who gets upset if their date is even 10 minutes late and riddled with anxious dependency, they reach out for assurance in a panicked manner, demanding when the date will be arriving, asking if they are canceling.
 The date may respond that they will be right there, easing the short-term anxiety, but the behavior of the anxious party provokes an opposite long-term effect – and the date has likely labeled the person as needy and dependent.
 The date would probably avoid that person in the future, which was the fear of the frantic person from the beginning.

 The importance of understanding the definition of neurotic in terms of character adaptations is that we are all neurotic some of the time, even if our neuroticism trait is low (the other four being extraversion, agreeability, conscientiousness, and openness).
 It is crucial to understand that we all experience neurotic insecurities that we are equipped with strategies to cope with them.

 Neurotic patterns can be observed in five different domains of adaptation:

 - Beliefs (verbal cognitions).